|

 visitors who stand

-here assume they are standing on the spot where Hitler once stood, but they actually are
+here assume that they are standing on the spot where Hitler once stood, but they actually are

 not, due to the added steps - note that the metal railing is also